 Marie-Cecile holds a Masters in International Security from Sciences Po Paris and Columbia University and a Bachelors in Political Science from Sciences Po Paris.

-Tereza holds an MSc. in Comparative Politics (Conflict track) with the London School of Economics and a BA in War Studies with the King’s College.
-She speaks Czech, English, French and Russian.
+Tereza holds an MSc in Comparative Politics from the London School of Economics (LSE) and a BA in War Studies from King’s College, London.
+Tereza is fluent in English and Czech and conversant in French and Russian.

 Antoine is a Project Manager in the Kabul office.
 He has recently managed a large-scale data collection and analysis effort in the fields of public service delivery and sub-national governance.